axelpale/affineplane/docs/API.md

 ## [affineplane](#affineplane).[dist2](#affineplanedist2)

 The distance measure is a directionless, always positive number.
-If transited between planes, only a change in the coordinate scale affects the distance.
-Rotation or translation of the plane does not change the distance measure.
+If transited between bases, only a change in the coordinate scale affects the distance.
+Rotation or translation of the basis does not change the distance measure.

 ![Distance transited between planes](projection_distance_2d.png)